bckohan/django-enum/doc/source/eccentric_enums.rst

 Eccentric Enumerations
 ======================

-Python's Enum_ type is extremely lenient.
+Python's :class:`enum.Enum` type is extremely lenient.
 Enumeration values may be any hashable type and values of the same enumeration may be of different types.

 For use in databases it is recommended to use more strict enumeration types that only allow a single value type of either string or integer.
-If additional properties need to be associated with enumeration values, a library like enum-properties_ should be used to store them on the enumeration value classes.
+If additional properties need to be associated with enumeration values, a library like :doc:`enum-properties:index` should be used to store them on the enumeration value classes.

 However, the goal of django-enum is to provide as complete a bridge as possible between Python and the database so eccentric enumerations are supported with